yinfredyue/risingwave/docs/README.md

 ## Contribution Guide

+To learn about how to contribute to RisingWave, please see our [Contribution Guidelines]().

 ## Images

 We recommend that you use [draw.io](https://app.diagrams.net/) to draw illustrations and export as SVG images, with "include a copy of my diagram" selected for further editing.